 We think this policy needs to change, and change urgently.
 Because #LabelsLastaLifetime and every child has a right to confidentiality.

-This is a highly significant new national data policy, affecting some of the most vulnerable children in England.
-It vastly increases risk of loss of privacy without any reason why knowledge could not be collected in a privacy-preserving method.
-We understand the reasons why it is important to understand these children’s life stories.
+We appreciate the reasons why it is important to understand these children’s life stories.
 We are concerned about how those data are collected, distributed, and never deleted.

-Ludicrously, the Schools Minister claims it will not be any more of a privacy risk – despite the fact that these highly sensitive data will be added to a national, indefinite collection and given out to a whole new range of third parties, including commercial companies, the papers and charities, without being made anonymous.
-There has never been any privacy impact assessment or human rights assessment of the national pupil data collections.
+The Schools Minister claims it will not be any more of a privacy risk – despite the fact that these highly sensitive data will be added to a national, indefinite collection and given out to a whole new range of third parties without being made anonymous.
 The Department refuses to assess the risks (PQ 108570) and brought in the change of law in the summer holidays.

 These data will potentially result in lifelong discrimination, and could harm children’s development and restrict their flourishing to reach their full potential; used for direct interventions when linked with data across government, by police and released to other third parties at national level.

 Actions you can take